Skip to content

 Getting in and around

 Around town, the metro, trams, and buses all take the same cheap single ticket, and the metro accepts contactless bank cards at the gate.
-The centre itself, though, you will mostly walk: that is the whole point of Sofia.
-For where to base yourself, staying near Vitosha Boulevard or the Largo puts every sight in this guide within a 15-minute walk.
+The centre itself, though, you’ll mostly walk: that’s the whole point of Sofia.
+For where to base yourself, staying near Vitosha Boulevard or the Largo puts every sight in this guide within a 15-minute walk, and our full guide to where to stay in Sofia breaks the neighbourhoods down.
 And if Sofia is the first stop of a bigger loop, our Bulgaria road-trip and transport notes cover how the capital connects to Plovdiv, Rila, and the coast.
-The obvious second city is Plovdiv, two hours down the A1, and the easiest day trip out is Rila Monastery, roughly two hours south by shuttle or car.
+The obvious second city is Plovdiv, two hours down the A1, and if you can’t decide between the two our Sofia or Plovdiv guide weighs them up; the easiest day trip out is Rila Monastery, roughly two hours south by shuttle or car.
 For a mountain day instead, the Seven Rila Lakes are an easy chairlift-and-loop hike in the same range.
 For history rather than mountains, the Revival house-museums of Koprivshtitsa, where the 1876 April Uprising broke out, make a day out east of the city.
+Which of those you can realistically fit between the first bus out and the last one back is the whole point of our day trips from Sofia guide.
 And if the trip ends on the Black Sea, the UNESCO old town of Nessebar is the coast’s one unmissable stop.